 For a detailed example of how these battles are fought in litigation and in court, click the link at the end of this paragraph to view the contents of an actual post-trial brief we filed following a jury verdict awarding $1,500,000 in punitive damages plus $500,000 in compensatory damages against the driver of an 18-wheeler impaired by physician-prescribed methadone.
 The brief gives insight into the substance of opposing experts’ testimony, exactly how the courts interpret Article 2315.4 and how an appropriate amount of punitive damages can be determined.

-At the Law Offices of J. Price McNamara, we understand the family devastation and damages caused by intoxicated drivers.
+At J. Price McNamara ERISA Insurance Claim Attorney, we understand the family devastation and damages caused by intoxicated drivers.
 We are experienced in helping Louisiana injury and accident victims recover what they are entitled to receive by law, including punitive damages.

 Mr. McNamara holds the highest possible peer review rating of “AV” (“Very High to Pre-Eminent”) for professional excellence and ethical standards.